Académica do Mindelo: Regional competitions

-Académica became the region's third club to have a title won in 1948, the club was had the third most until 1964, with the exception of 1961 to 1963, when it was second with Amarante.
+Académica became the region's third club to have a title won in 1948, the club was the third most successful until 1964, with the exception of 1961 to 1963, when it was second with Amarante.
 After winning their fourth title in 1964, they possess the second most titles in São Vicente, their last one was won in 2007 and was the last they appeared in the nationals, the title total became tied with FC Derby since 2014.

 With Alexandre Alhinho as coach in the late 1980s, it would be a successful year for the club; they won a title in 1987; in 1989, they were runner-up in the regionals behind Mindelense.
 Later in the 2000s, the club had good players such as Carlos Lima, Sténio and Kadú.
 Later on, Kadú chose to play with Mindelense.
 From 2007 to 2009, the best player in the club was Sténio, a year later, he moved to the same club where Kadú went.

 In the Opening Tournament, Académica was the island's third club to possess a title done in 2002, from 2003, their rankings became second behind almighty Mindelense, Académica won their second and final title that became the Association Cup won in the 2006–07 season and was solely the second club to possess the most titles.
 In 2010, their titles became shared with Derby and Académica's totals is now third behind Derby.

 Académica do Mindelo participated in the 2007 regional super cup played in 2008 and claimed their only title after defeating FC Derby, their title totals was also shared with that club and from 2010 Batuque.
 Académica as cup winner came back to challenge the champion Batuque in the 2010 super cup played in 2011, it was the club's second and final appearance and lost the title to that club.
 Académica's super cup title total became third with Derby behind Batuque, their title total was shared with Falcões do Norte from 2013, from 2017, the club's single title total became fourth and last alongside Falcões.